SakuraMatrix/docs/Tools - Logback.md

 Now `logger` has a child that has the name `logger.driver`. `logger.driver` ***inherits*** all tags and settings that `logger` has when it was declared, in addition to any that `logger.driver` may decare itself, including to the same output.
 There are ways to avoid this additive effect, the details of which are provided in the documentation.

-## Step 5: Finish the config file:
+## Step 5: Finish the configuration file:
 At the bottom of your document, you must include the root level that your loggers will all inherit behavior from.

 ### Example